 Those who cannot attend the monthly event can schedule an appointment for a car seat check by calling 309-427-7670.
 There is no charge for the appointment.

 Car seat checks are not scheduled in January and February due to the uncertainty of winter weather.

 For more information, call the Children’s Hospital of Illinois at 877-277-6543.

 The National Highway Traffic Safety Administration recommends keeping children rear-facing as long as possible up to the top height or weight allowed by their particular seats.
 Once a child outgrows the rear-facing-only “infant” car seat, he/she should travel in a rear-facing “convertible” or all-in-one car seat.
 Once a child outgrows the rear-facing size limits, the child is ready to travel in a forward-facing car seat with a harness and tether.
 After outgrowing the forward-facing car seat with harness, the child should ride in a booster seat until he/she is the right size to use a seat belt safely.

-Always remember to register your car seat and booster seat with the car seat manufacturer so you can be notified in the event of a recall.
-Parents and caregivers can view more information on car seat safety at www.nhtsa.gov/carseat.
+Remember to register the car seat and booster seat with the car seat manufacturer so notification can be sent in the event of a recall.
+Parents and caregivers can view more information on car seat safety at the National Highway Traffic Safety Administration Website.